 The community offers fifty-six 1-BR, 2-BR, and 3-BR apartments with private parking spaces.

-Located at 1007 W. N Summit St, Crestmont is the third of our communities set to begin RAD renovations Fall 2021.
+Located at 1007 W. N Summit St, Crestmont is the third of our RAD communities, having begun renovations in Spring of 2022.
 Renovations are focused on addressing code requirements, environmental remediation,handicap accessibility, structural repair, unit modernization,andenergy efficiency.